 MCT oil can help you:

-- Score better mental focus: MCTs can help sharpen your cognitive performance because your brain works best on fatty acids[*].
+- Improve mental focus.
+MCTs can help sharpen your cognitive performance because your brain works best on fatty acids[*].

 The classic keto coffee recipe calls for: